DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 Checks the id of the entity's current `animation`.
 (See [entity animations](#entity-animations) for what numbers correspond to which animations.)

 ```
-if entity $entity:string animation is $expected_byte:number
+if entity $entity:string current_animation is $expected_byte:number
 	then goto (script) $success_script:string
 	// expected_bool: true
 ```

 ```
-if entity $entity:string animation is not $expected_byte:number
+if entity $entity:string current_animation is not $expected_byte:number
 	then goto (script) $success_script:string
 	// expected_bool: false
 ```

 ```
-if entity $entity:string animation is $expected_byte:number
+if entity $entity:string current_animation is $expected_byte:number
 	then goto index $jump_index:number
 	// expected_bool: true
 ```

 ```
-if entity $entity:string animation is $expected_byte:number
+if entity $entity:string current_animation is $expected_byte:number
 	then goto label $jump_index:bareword
 	// expected_bool: true
 ```

 ```
-if entity $entity:string animation is not $expected_byte:number
+if entity $entity:string current_animation is not $expected_byte:number
 	then goto index $jump_index:number
 	// expected_bool: false
 ```

 ```
-if entity $entity:string animation is not $expected_byte:number
+if entity $entity:string current_animation is not $expected_byte:number
 	then goto label $jump_index:bareword
 	// expected_bool: false
 ```

 Examples:

-- `if entity "Entity Name" animation is 2 then goto successScript`
+- `if entity "Entity Name" current_animation is 2 then goto successScript`
-- `if entity "Entity Name" animation is not 2 then goto successScript`
+- `if entity "Entity Name" current_animation is not 2 then goto successScript`
-- `if entity "Entity Name" animation is 2 then goto index 8`
+- `if entity "Entity Name" current_animation is 2 then goto index 8`
-- `if entity "Entity Name" animation is 2 then goto label midpoint`
+- `if entity "Entity Name" current_animation is 2 then goto label midpoint`
-- `if entity "Entity Name" animation is not 2 then goto index 8`
+- `if entity "Entity Name" current_animation is not 2 then goto index 8`
-- `if entity "Entity Name" animation is not 2 then goto label midpoint`
+- `if entity "Entity Name" current_animation is not 2 then goto label midpoint`

 #### CHECK_ENTITY_CURRENT_FRAME